-The Board of County Road Commissioners considered many factors when setting the fiscal year 2020 budget.
+The Board of County Road Commissioners considered many factors when setting the fiscal year 2022 budget.
 The economy and the weather are two factors that make budgeting expenditures difficult.
 The economy has affected both revenues and expenditures.
-MTF funds decreased in 2020 by 0.5%.
+MTF funds increased in 2022 by approximately 3.5%.
 The Road Commission took a conservative approach in spending the available funds.
 Funds for unfunded pension liability and OPEB costs were set aside.
-The Road Commission continues to carefully select projects that have the most need and only replace necessary positions as people retire so that our solvency remains intact.
+The Road Commission continues to carefully select projects that have the most need and fill positions as needed based on workload and long-term goals.

-The budgeted overall revenues for 2021 will reflect the estimated increases in Fuel Tax and Registration Fees.
-As we have realized the new revenues, more projects were added.
+The budgeted overall revenues for 2023 will reflect the estimated increased costs of doing business that we have seen this last year as well as the leveling of revenues.
+As we have realized the new revenues each year, more projects were added.
 While our operating funds are increasing, it is still difficult to keep State and Federal grants at a consistent dollar amount.
 We will continue with our county-wide primary millage funded by our local citizens.
 We will strive to perform necessary maintenance.
 Our townships continue to provide a substantial part of our funding.
-Townships contributed 32.96% of 2020 revenues.
+Townships contributed 29.86% of 2022 revenues.
 The Allegan County Road Commission strives to provide excellent service with the available funds.